 Without a doubt are MPEG-4 part 14 and Matroska Video (or as most people know it: MP4 and MKV) the most popular video formats around.
-When it comes to chosing the appropriate file format for your own video files, a few things have to be considered in order to make a choice between MP4 and MKV.
+When it comes to choosing the appropriate file format for your own video files, a few things have to be considered in order to make a choice between MP4 and MKV.

 Containers, not formats